-That’s not to say, of course, that other countries don’t have their problems and a hard core of the community who don’t know or won’t behave in a more sustainable way.
+That’s not to say, of course, that other countries don’t have their problems and hardcore of the community who don’t know or won’t behave more sustainably.

 If you like to think you are a child of the planet and green living is your raison d’être then take a look at the list below.
 We reckon that if you answer yes to more than two, you’re not quite as green as you thought you were.

 You have inefficient heating.
 Technology has come a long way in the last ten to fifteen years and today’s boilers and heating systems are a lot more energy-efficient.
 If you are hanging onto old technology to get the most out of it, you could be doing more harm to the environment than you think.
 You could also be adding to your bills and paying way more than you should to the big utility companies.